-The Product Design programme is focused on developing your commercial awareness, technical skills and ability to innovate.
-The course has a technical emphasis, meaning students can develop products that both look good and work well.
+Design at Brunel is all about realising fantastic ideas in the real world.
+Our Product Design BSc degree is focused on developing your commercial awareness, technical skills and ability to innovate, meaning you can develop products that both look good and work well.

 - Design Process 1

 - Materials with Manufacturing